 Eskom has mentioned in meetings that they are modelling more ambitious pathways as part of their attempts to secure the JTT.
 We implore them to set a pathway in line with needed climate ambition.
 Looking at other state-owned utilities, we see that a much faster transition is possible.
 Consider the Danish state-owned utility Orsted.
 Similar to Eskom now, back in 2006 Orsted was over 80% reliant on fossil fuels for energy.
 However, thanks to visionary leadership by 2019, already over 90% of their energy generation was renewable energy.
 They’re aiming for 99% by 2025.
-Impressively, Orsted made their transition before the stunning drops in renewable energy which now makes it the cheapest energy on earth.
+Impressively, Orsted made their transition before the stunning drops the cost of in renewable energy which now makes it the cheapest energy on earth.
 As such, Eskom can and should go even faster than Orsted did.

 Meeting such targets will not only be good for the climate, but also our economy.
 Economic analysis shows that by 2030 if not well before, constructing and operating new wind or solar will be cheaper than continuing to operate coal plants.
 As such, rather than subsidizing uneconomic coal, shutting down coal plants early would save lives and money.
 Money which we can invest in a just transition for coal workers, or in areas like education or healthcare.